From Noise to Knowledge: System Identification with Systematic Polytope Construction via Cyclic Reformulation: INTRODUCTION

 The proposed method transforms established cyclic reformulation techniques into a systematic tool for uncertainty quantification, enabling derivation of polytopic models from single identification experiments without requiring a priori structural assumptions about the uncertainty structure.
 This novel application of cyclic reformulation to linear time-invariant systems represents a significant departure from its traditional use in periodic time-varying system identification.

-The main contributions of this work are threefold: (1) extending cyclic reformulation from its conventional use in periodic time-varying system identification to systematic polytope construction for time-invariant systems, (2) a constructive approach that exploits noise-induced parameter variations as polytope vertices rather than treating noise as disturbances to eliminate, and (3) numerical validation demonstrating consistent improvement over conventional single-model identification across various noise conditions.
+The main contributions of this work are fourfold: (1) extending cyclic reformulation from its conventional use in periodic time-varying system identification to systematic polytope construction for time-invariant systems, (2) a constructive approach that exploits noise-induced parameter variations as polytope vertices rather than treating noise as disturbances to eliminate, (3) demonstration that the constructed polytope provides meaningful uncertainty information for robust $H_\infty$ control design via LMI-based synthesis (Section~\ref{sec:robust_control}), and (4) numerical validation including comparison with data-partitioning resampling baselines and evaluation across multiple system orders and noise distributions, indicating that the constructed polytope contains in-polytope points closer to the true plant than single-model estimates and these baselines on the tested cases.